 Bickering about finances, debating child-rearing methods and arguing about whose turn it is to take out the garbage — sometimes the daily grind of married life can leave you feeling a little less than enthusiastic about your spouse.
-But even when your partner is driving you up the wall, it turns out they might actually be providing health benefits of marriage.
+Even when your partner is driving you up the wall, though, that person might actually be providing health benefits of marriage.

 To be clear, though, health benefits of marriage don’t extend to people who are in unhappy, abusive or stressful relationships.
 (This includes things like being married to someone with narcissistic personality disorder, for instance.)
 In these cases, being single with a supportive, loving circle of family and friends is healthier than being trapped in an unhappy, stressful or abusive marriage.

-But in general, the lifestyle choice of getting hitched can translate into being healthier — here’s how.
+In general, however, the lifestyle choice of getting hitched can translate into being healthier.
+Here’s how…

 Top Health Benefits of Marriage

-1. You have a lower risk of cardiovascular disease.
 One study from New York University, which examined the records of more than 3.5 million people aged 21 to 102 years old, found that both men and women who were married enjoyed a lower rate of ever having a heart attack than their single counterparts.
 Those results held true even after adjusting for factors like age, sex, race and other risk factors.
-(1)